$C^*$-algebraic drawings of dendroidal sets: Draw-Dendraw adjunction and the Bridge

 \subsection{The rest of the bridge between $\uNS$ and $\N(\P(\SCu^\op)^\circ)$}

-In \cite{MyNSH} we constructed the compactly generated $\infty$-category of pointed noncommutative spaces $\iNS=\Ind_\omega(\iCsep^\op)$ generalizing the category of pointed compact noncommutative spaces.
-There is also a presentable $\infty$-category $\uNS$ of noncommutative (unpointed) spaces.
-Let $\NSf$ denote the opposite of the $\infty$-category that is obtained as the topological nerve of the category of separable unital $C^*$-algebras with unit preserving $*$-homomorphisms.
-Now we include the zero $C^*$-algebra in the category and we view it as a topological category by endowing the morphism sets with the point-norm topology.
-The zero $C^*$-algebra should be viewed as the $C^*$-algebra of continuous functions on the empty space.
-Therefore, for every separable unital $C^*$-algebra $A$ there is a unique unital $*$-homomorphism $A\map 0$, i.e., the category has a final object.
-But the zero $*$-homomorphism $0\map A$ is {\em not unital} unless $A=0$.
-One can show as in Proposition 2.7 of \cite{MyNSH} that $\NSf$ admits finite colimits.
-For the rest of this section we set $\Ind=\Ind_\omega$. \begin{defn} We set $\uNS:=\Ind(\NSf)$ and call it the compactly generated $\infty$-category of (unpointed) noncommutative spaces.\end{defn}
+Earlier we constructed the compactly generated $\infty$-category of pointed noncommutative spaces generalizing the category of pointed compact noncommutative spaces (see Definition 2.13 of \cite{MyNSH}) .
+Let $\Csep^\op$ denote the opposite topological category of separable $C^*$-algebras with all (not necessarily unit preserving) $*$-homomorphisms.
+We view it as a topological category by endowing the morphism sets with the point-norm topology.
+Let $\iCsep^\op$ denote the topological nerve of $\Csep^\op$.
+It is shown in Proposition 2.7 of \cite{MyNSH} that $\iCsep^\op$ admits finite colimits. \begin{defn} We set $\iNS=\Ind_\omega(\iCsep^\op)$ and call it the compactly generated $\infty$-category of pointed noncommutative spaces. \end{defn} Similarly, there exists a compactly generated $\infty$-category $\uNS$ of noncommutative (unpointed) spaces whose construction is outlined below. \begin{defn} Let $\cC$ denote the opposite of the topological category of separable unital $C^*$-algebras with unit preserving $*$-homomorphisms.
+We again view it as a topological category by endowing the morphism sets with the point-norm topology. \end{defn} Here we have included the zero $C^*$-algebra in the topological category $\cC$.
+The zero $C^*$-algebra should be viewed as the (unital) $C^*$-algebra of continuous functions on the empty space.
+Therefore, for every separable unital $C^*$-algebra $A$ there is a unique unital $*$-homomorphism $A\map 0$, i.e., the opposite category $\cC$ has an initial object.
+But the zero $*$-homomorphism $0\map A$ is {\em not unital} unless $A=0$. \begin{defn} Let $\NSf$ denote the topological nerve of the topological category $\cC$.
+Here it is vitally important to consider the point-norm topology on the morphism spaces while constructing the topological nerve. \end{defn} One can show as in Proposition 2.7 of \cite{MyNSH} that $\NSf$ admits finite colimits.
+For the rest of this section we set $\Ind=\Ind_\omega$ that denotes the $\infty$-categorical ind-completion. \begin{defn} We set $\uNS:=\Ind(\NSf)$ and call it the compactly generated $\infty$-category of (unpointed) noncommutative spaces.\end{defn}

 \begin{rem} This $\infty$-categorical construction of noncommutative spaces $\uNS$ is simple and practical.
 It incorporates homotopy theory and analysis in a systematic manner; the analytical aspects are contained within the world of $C^*$-algebras.
 More complicated topological algebras like pro $C^*$-algebras can be viewed within this setup via the homotopy theory of diagrams of $C^*$-algebras.
 The mechanism is explained in our earlier work \cite{MyNSH,MyColoc}. \end{rem}